Humanity suffers from the lack of self-awareness. Technology is advancing so quickly that humans can’t keep up.

 We are more often frightened than hurt; and we suffer more from imagination than from reality. – Lucius Annaeus Seneca

-If you start paying attention to your thoughts and emotions happening right now, you will notice that you’re thinking in circles, replaying over and over again what your friend said about your shoes, you keep anger on your coworker who didn’t approve of your business idea and you keep worrying about what will people think about the upcoming speech you’re preparing.
+If you start paying attention to your thoughts and emotions happening right now, you’ll notice that you’re thinking in circles.
+Replaying over and over again what your friend said about your shoes, you keep anger on your coworker who didn’t approve of your business idea and you keep worrying about what will people think about the upcoming speech you’re preparing.

 Who’s to Blame?

 When you’re growing up, parents rarely tell you to enjoy the moment.
-You must obey the rules or you will get hurt.
-You must eat healthily and stay clean or you will get sick.
-You must study hard in school or you will end up uneducated and won’t find a job.
+You must obey the rules or you’ll get hurt.
+You must eat healthily and stay clean or you’ll get sick.
+You must study hard in school or you’ll end up uneducated and won’t find a job.

 Humans went from having nothing to having everything in just a few generations.
 People now can afford to have dozens of pairs of shoes, closets filled with clothes that they don’t even enjoy wearing and things surrounding their everyday life.

 The things you own end up owning you.
 It’s only after you lose everything that you’re free to do anything. – Chuck Palahniuk, Fight Club

 You may buy new shoes because they’re on sale or because you saw it on TV or one of your favorite actors wore them.
-Not long after, these shoes won’t give you any joy and you will be searching for new ones to make you excited.
+Not long after, these shoes won’t give you any joy and you’ll be searching for new ones to make you excited.

 I see in the fight club the strongest and smartest men who’ve ever lived.
 I see all this potential and I see squandering.
 God damn it, an entire generation pumping gas, waiting tables, slaves with white collars, advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don’t need.
 We’re the middle children of the history man, no purpose or place, we have no Great war, no Great depression, our great war is a spiritual war, our great depression is our lives, we’ve been all raised by television to believe that one day we’d all be millionaires and movie gods and rock stars, but we won’t and we’re slowly learning that fact. and we’re very very pissed off. – Chuck Palahniuk, Fight Club

 Think about it, even if you work a low paid job, you can save some money and get a new pair of shoes you like, if you save a little more you can buy a TV, a car, then get a better job and rent a better apartment and so on.

 For example, first, you buy the cheapest product, say a smartphone, to get into the tribe of other fangirls and fanboys.
 Once you’re in, it creates more desire that turns into suffering.
-You decide to climb the ladder and get a tablet but not long after you desire more.
+You decide to climb the ladder and get a tablet, but not long after, you desire more.
 You want what you don’t have and the moment you have it, you want something else.
-Eventually, you buy everything from the company and reach the top of their value ladder buying premium products with all possible upgrades to be the best of the best.
+Eventually, you buy everything from the company and reach the top of their value ladder buying premium products with all the possible upgrades to be the best of the best.

 The Disease No One Talks About

 We ignore what is in front of us and obsess what is far away or imagined, just like in a dream.
 If a person dreams, you can do anything in front of them, they won’t see you but they will be so happy dreaming about what they think will fulfill them.